Ann Ward: Modeling

 After her victory to become the 15th season winner of America's Next Top Model, she covered various magazines and spreads, campaigns, and walked multiple fashion shows across America, Europe, Africa, and Asia.

-Ward's cover of Beauty In Vogue was published in May 2011 and her editorial in Vogue Italia was published in March 2011, shot by Ellen Von Unwerth; instead of having a two-page spread, she received a seven-page spread in Vogue Italia.
+Ward's cover of Beauty in Vogue was published in May 2011 and her editorial in Vogue Italia was published in March 2011, shot by Ellen Von Unwerth; instead of having a two-page spread, she received a seven-page spread in Vogue Italia.
 Ward was featured on the cover of Velvet Magazine in fall of 2011.

 She walked for Alex London with Jane Randall, Alexandria Everett and Hannah Jones.
 She was featured in the season finale of America's Next Top Model, Cycle 16 in the fashion show for Vivienne Westwood with the season's finalists.
 In October 2013, Ward walked in a fashion show called Desfile Google+PV14, and wore Pineda Covalin's 2014 collection.

 Ward has been included in various retrospective lists regarding the best America's Next Top Model contestants.
-In 2015, the New York Post included her among the ten contestants on their list of "most fascinating contestants" in the show's history.
 Marie Claire included Ward on a list of the 24 best American's Next Top Model contestants, commenting that she "glowed with charisma in spite of—or, really because of—her physical awkwardness."